see-for-yourself/bgdv-book/_posts/2024-10-28-chapter4_datafiles-dataframes.md

 In the line of code to read the file into a DataFrame object `df`, we specify `skiprows=1` to not read the first line which is just a description of the file contents.
 The second row with column names are automatically parsed and used to index the columns of the DataFrame.
 Then we filter the years from 1880 to 2020.
 A convenient way to inspect the values of a DataFrame and check our program is to use the `head()` and `tail()` functions to get the first five rows and the last five rows, and print them out.

 Next, we select the column 'J-D' containing the annual means.
 This data is retrieved as a one-dimensional Pandas _Series_ object.
-Finally we convert this Series to a Python list, and multiply the values by 100 to obtain an integer scale (representing 0.01 degrees Celsius) that was used in Chapters 1 and 2.
+Finally, we convert this Series to a Python list, and multiply the values by 100 to obtain an integer scale (representing 0.01 degrees Celsius) that was used in Chapters 1 and 2.

 We can also work directly with the Pandas DataFrame and Series objects instead of selecting and converting data to Python lists.
 We will do this in the next section.

 To save a DataFrame out to a CSV file, use its `to_csv()` function.
 This function has a parameter `index` which is True by default, and in this case will insert an extra column containing the row numbers; setting `index=False` will prevent this behavior.

 We give an example of saving out to a CSV file by constructing a new DataFrame with two columns for the years and for the temperature anomalies, and outputting that to a CSV file.
-First we make another list for the years, and use this to initialize a new DataFrame specifying the column names and the lists of values for the columns.
+First, we make another list for the years, and use this to initialize a new DataFrame specifying the column names and the lists of values for the columns.
 Then we write the DataFrame out to a CSV file with a descriptive filename:

 ```python
 years = df_filtered['Year'].to_list()